inesp/inesp.github.io/_posts/2019-07-29-consistent-hashing.md

     link: http://mlwiki.org/index.php/Consistent_Hashing#Virtual_Nodes
 ---

 Consistent hashing is a strategy most notably used by distributed databases for determining to which `slot` a `key` belongs.
-It's main advantage is that if a new `slot` needs to be added, only `K/n` objects need to be moved  (`K`=number of all keys, `n`=the number of `slots`).
+Its main advantage is that if a new `slot` needs to be added, only `K/n` objects need to be moved  (`K`=number of all keys, `n`=the number of `slots`).
 And this means adding and removing slots is relatively inexpensive.

 ## In Practice

 Let's say you have implemented a very successful online telephone book.
 Your users enter a person's name and get their telephone number.
 You already have millions of person-phone mappings and more are added every day.
 Your DB server will soon not be able to handle the number of requests, thus you decided to partition the database.

-- First you have to choose a `key`.
+- First, you have to choose a `key`.

   Read and write requests to the DB will always be done for a specific person's name.
 This means your key should be calculated from a person's name.